+Finally, you’ll see how many of the activities below can meet multiple standards and connect to students’ lives with a few twists.
 If you’re introducing the parts of speech, reviewing adjectives before working with coordinate adjectives, or sorting out adjective and adverb confusion, you can use these adjective lesson plans.

 So!
 Decide what detail your students need.
 Older students can identify adjectives most of the time.
 I don’t always jump in with a full lesson, but if they are simply not grasping adjectives, I expand my lessons.

 If you read my post about teaching nouns, you know that I ask students to label nouns in my room.
 Typically, I provide plain yellow sticky notes for the nouns.
 Students identify nouns, and I leave the sticky notes as reminders.
 We enjoy ourselves as we label ALL of the nouns in my classroom.